 We then examined five specific cases as before.
 The results are in the Appendix in Figures A26-30.
-For each, the only use of information that is, on average, positive by either first or third party is to use inferences to improve services on the site.
-For example, For the capture and use of web history data within the browser context, the use of inferences by third parties (trackers collecting data and a data broker creating inferences for particular purposes in Survey 3) is judged to better meet the privacy expectations of users compared to the first party (the browser) as shown in Figure 11 for selling the data to others; browsers and data brokers are judged statistically the same for placing ads on a site and for targeting users with ads later online (both are privacy violations).
+For each, the only use of information that is, on average, positive by either a first or third party is to use inferences to improve services on the site.
+For example, in considering the capture and use of web history data within the browser context, the use of inferences by third parties (trackers collecting data and a data broker creating inferences for particular purposes in Survey 3) is judged to better meet the privacy expectations of users compared to the first party (the browser) for selling the data to others as shown in Figure 11 ;browsers and data brokers are judged statistically the same for placing ads on a site and for targeting users with ads later online (both are privacy violations).

-Figure 12 compares the average rating that the scenario is ok (is judged appropriate) for first party versus third party using inferences based on search data within the search context.
-The results show that selling the data is actually judged to be more OK for third parties compared to the search engine doing the same activity.
-The same trend holds for the other special cases in the appendix.
+Figure 12 compares the average rating that the scenario is okay (judged as appropriate) for first parties versus third parties using inferences based on search data within the search context.
+The results show that selling the data is judged to be more acceptable for third parties compared to the search engine doing the same activity.
+The same trend holds for the other special cases in the A ppendix.

 We extended this analysis to examine if the same trends hold for the collection and use of raw data by first versus third parties through the comparison of Surveys 1 and 6.
-The results show that the average rating that the flow of data was appropriate was greater for first parties in Survey 1 (-23.11) compared to data brokers in Survey 6 (-26.90; t = 4.7930, p<0.00).
-In other words, respondents found both the use of raw data by third parties (data brokers) and first parties (browsers, search engine, social network, etc) to be a privacy violation since both averages were well below zero.
-However, respondents found the use of raw data, on average, to be worse when used by the third party (data broker) to sell to other companies as shown in Figure 13.
-The appendix has detailed analysis in Figures A31-35.
+The results show that the average rating for the appropriateness of the data flow was greater for first parties in Survey 1 (-23.11) compared to data brokers in Survey 6 (-26.90; t = 4.7930, p<0.00).
+In other words, respondents found both the use of raw data by third parties (data brokers) and first parties (browsers, search engine, social network, etc.) to be a privacy violation since both averages were well below zero.
+However, respondents found the use of raw data, on average, to be worse when used by the third-party (data broker) to sell to other companies as shown in Figure 13.
+The A ppendix has a detailed analysis in Figures A31-35.